ADVANTICS/documentation/charge-controllers/evcc_generic/sequences.md

 > [!ATTENTION]
 > Advantics controller will NOT proceed with the rest of the sequence until inlet lock
 > reports a locked state.
-As there are different styles of lock feedback, it is ATTENTION to properly
+As there are different styles of lock feedback, it is IMPORTANT to properly
 > configure the controller for the right type of lock used in the inlet port.

 ```plantuml